Zyin055/Keep-this-prompt-for-later/README.md

 * Doesn't work with newlines in the prompt

 ## Changelog
+#### 9/01/2023
+* Updated for A1111 1.6.0.
+This version is not backwards compatible with older A1111 versions
+* Fixed bug where wrong image is selected if image grids are shown in the web ui
 #### 4/28/2023
 * Streamlined the UI by removing the scratch paper tab and replacing it with an "Enable" checkbox
 * Fixes for the March 28 A1111 update [v1.0.0-pre](https://github.com/AUTOMATIC1111/stable-diffusion-webui/releases/tag/v1.0.0-pre)